PROJECT A-NEW IS THE DEVELOPMENT OF THE LOCKHEED P-3C ORION

 This site will try to focus on the computer engineering program involved with project A-NEW, specifically MOD3, and not on the aircraft itself, since so much has already been published and I am not qualified.

 So what makes me qualified to discuss the project A-NEW MOD3 Prototype computing system?
 Simply that I am studying the original, complete prototype computing system (shown on the HOME page and in pictures under the "PICTURES CP-823/U (Univac 1830) Prototype P3 Orion" link and much of the original computer engineering documentation from conception to final testing by Univac Defense Systems Division and NADC.
 Neither the CP-823/U computer nor the documentation have seen the light of day for almost forty years- until recently.
 No attempt will be made to publish all of the engineering documentation.
-Although the purpose of this site is to educate, much of the information about the CP-823/U shall remain known only to the "curator" of this rare computer.
+Although the purpose of this site is to educate, much of the information about the CP-823/U, Univac 1830 may remain unpublished.
 All documentation would be transferred with the Univac 1830 to a new "curator", should the situation arise, for purposes of further research, museum display or book publication.

 The existence of Project A-NEW and its objectives was no secret.
 In fact, it was probably publicized as a friendly warning to those who had patrolling subs off-shore and a way of validating the defense budget.
 Progress was publicized in general reports in magazines such as AW&ST, where much of my non-technical research information comes from.
 Of course, the detailed developments of Project A-NEW were not and have never been publicized.